 Solution 3: Customise DNS/IP settings

 If your web host relies on a regular change of web server address, it is up to you to forward the changed IPs to Cloudflare.
 The providers report these changes only to the own DNS servers by default.
 If an error 522 occurs, it is worth taking a look at your domain’s IP settings.
 Log into the appropriate administration panel of your web project and note down the current IPv4 and IPv6 addresses of the web server.
 Then switch to the Cloudflare configuration menu and select the domain causing the error.
-Click on the menu item 'DNS' and then enter the recorded web addresses in the corresponding DNS records (Type AAAA: IPv6, Type A: IPv4).
+Click on the menu item 'DNS' and then enter the recorded web addresses in the corresponding DNS records (Record Type AAAA: IPv6, Record Type A: IPv4).

 Solution 4: Activate 'keepalive' message

 If the Cloudflare error is due to incorrect HTTP header settings, it is, in theory, relatively easy to fix.
 If 'keepalive' is switched off or too few possible requests are defined, you can correct this in the respective configuration file of the web server (e.g. in httpd.conf for Apache servers).
 However, a prerequisite is that you have the appropriate rights, which is often not the case with shared hosting packages.
 In cases like these, you only have the option of contacting the provider.
 If this persists with the setting 'keepalive' for the selected package, you should consider changing the hosting model or provider.

 If the 522 error is due to a traffic routing problem, contact Cloudflare support.
 Create a ticket describing the problem, specifying which areas you have already checked for errors.
 The CDN provider also recommends using tools such as MTR or traceroute to obtain information about the current packet switching between your web server and the Cloudflare IPs.
 You can attach the results to your ticket (text or image format) to speed up the problem-solving process.

 What can a browser user do about the connection timed out message?